The Rain Forest's Amazing Neighbor: The Cerrado!

 Best place to see them: Parnaiba Headwaters National Park is one of the last known places to find the three banded Brazilian armadillo.

-The Greater Rhea
+# 7 The Great Rhea

 The greater rhea, South America’s largest bird, is also its most accomplished avian Casanova.
 However, this enormous flightless bird does not just love and leave the two to twelve mates he gathers every spring; he takes responsibility first for building the ground nest and then sitting on the dozen to 50 or so eggs until they all hatch.
 Lucky for him they do that synchronously.
 That is good for viewing because you will be able to watch a whole flock interact.